An ad-free and cookie-free website.

-We show how SKYW stock compares to 2,000+ US-based stocks, and to peers in the Transportation sector and Airlines industry.
+We show how SKYW stock compares to 2,000+ US-based stocks, and to peers in the Transportation and Warehousing sector and Scheduled Passenger Air Transportation industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.

 SkyWest, Inc. is the holding company for SkyWest Airlines and SkyWest Leasing, an aircraft leasing company.
 SkyWest Airlines has a fleet of nearly 450 aircraft connecting passengers to 227 destinations throughout North America.
 SkyWest Airlines operates through partnerships with United Airlines, Delta Air Lines, American Airlines and Alaska Airlines carrying more than 43 million passengers in 2019.
 Based in St. George, Utah, SkyWest continues to set the standard for excellence across the regional industry with exceptional value for customers, shareholders and more than 13,000 employees.